 Technology as a Business Tool

 Technology is vast.
 We could talk about installing a smart TV, buying a new laptop, or building a rocket destined for Mars.
 But we’re not going to explore all that here.
-What we’re talking about in this new blog series is technology tools for small business and career success.
+We’re talking about technology tools for small businesses and career success.

 Tech Toys Vs. Tools

-In the tech world, the main thing you should understand first is we’re mostly talking about devices connecting to the internet.
-Anything from a smartphone to a gaming console, or a laptop to a server farm.
+In the tech world, you should first understand that we’re mostly talking about devices connecting to the internet—anything from a smartphone to a gaming console or a laptop to a server farm.
 A gaming console is a toy, whereas a server farm is a tool.
 Keep in mind many of these devices can go both ways.
 You can get work done on your smartphone, but it can also be used to goof around when you’re meant to be working.
 To get the most out of your tech, you need to get the difference between tech toys and tools – and you need to set some boundaries with your technology.

 Toys aren’t just for kids.
 Adults need to have their fun too.
 And for the tech savvy, there is no shortage of toys on the market.
 Everything from a voice assistant box that automates your home to a gaming system that connects you to players all over the world is available.
 But many of these things are expensive – in both dollars, time invested and environmental impact.
 For the money spent, is it really adding value?
 Some tech is useful, and other tech is not.